joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6798173/2025/11/11/ryan-kalkbrenner-charlotte-hornets-field-goal-percentage-record/

 **Four-time NBA All-Star Michael Ray Richardson dies at 70**\
-`Michael Ray Richardson played eight seasons in the NBA before being banned for violating the league's drug policy for a third time.`\
+`Richardson played eight seasons in the NBA before being banned for violating the league's drug policy for a third time.`\
 https://nytimes.com/athletic/6798478/2025/11/11/michael-ray-richardson-dies-70/

 **Aircraft Carrier Moves into the Caribbean as U.S. Confronts Venezuela**\